 Three major K-12 education initiatives were approved during the 2015 Legislative Session to improve literacy and assist low-performing schools: Read by 3, Zoom Schools, and Victory Schools.
-This infographic: (1) illustrates Nevada’s academic performance compared to the nation; (2) provides demographic data on students served by these programs, and (3) lists other current funding sources and intervention efforts at… Read more
+This infographic: (1) illustrates Nevada’s academic performance; (2) provides demographic data on students served by these programs; and (3) lists other current funding sources and intervention efforts at Zoom and Victory Schools.

 Impact of Tax Scenarios